erf-model/ERF/Docs/sphinx_doc/verification/verification.rst

 and after loading the MASA module, the ``MASA_ROOT_DIR`` will be automatically populated.

-After building the PeleC MMS executable, one can perform an MMS convergence study to demonstrate formal accuracy of the numerical implementation.
+After building the ERF MMS executable, one can perform an MMS convergence study to demonstrate formal accuracy of the numerical implementation.
 Results of several MMS tests are detailed below.

 Running the full MMS suite
 ##########################

-The full MMS suite can be executed through the `PeleCRegressionTesting
+The full MMS suite can be executed through the `ERFRegressionTesting
 <https://github.com/AMReX-Combustion/PeleRegressionTesting>`_ test
 suite:

 .. code-block:: bash

-   $ ./verify-pelec.sh
+   $ ./verify-erf.sh